 Plans for large expenditures then go to the diocesan finance council for consideration and recommendation to the bishop.
 Diocesan internal audit reports are given to the pastor and parish business staff, and are to be shared with the parish finance council.

 What are the systems in place to help pastors and parishes improve financial processes?

 Over the past four years, parishes in the diocese have been migrating to a common payroll system, as well as a common accounting platform.
-Roughly 90 percent of Diocese of Lansing parishes now use the same payroll system, and two-thirds are using the same accounting platform.
-The remaining parishes will convert in the near future.
+As of July 1, 2018, 100% of the parishes in the Diocese of Lansing are using a standardized payroll system as well as a common accounting platform.
 Not only do these systems create efficiencies and provide for higher levels of support from internal staff, they also allow greater oversight and accountability.
 In addition to these systems, an internal audit subcommittee of the diocesan finance council was established to review the findings of the parish internal audit reports and monitor progress being made to improve processes.
 This group provides a degree of independence, and helps propose solutions and standards.

 The diocesan finance office provides regular training opportunities, as well as a monthly newsletter, to highlight areas of risk and communicate financial best practices.
 New priests are provided an orientation, and new pastors go through a training program each year.
 Multiple trainings are offered for parish business staff each year, and parish finance council chairs are invited to meet with the bishop every other year.
 Each prospective employee is required to have a criminal background check prior to hiring, and a financial misconduct hotline is now available for concerns to be expressed anonymously via phone or email.

 Does the Diocese of Lansing have insurance to protect parishes in cases of embezzlement?

 Yes.
 There is insurance that covers loss of funds due to crimes such as theft and embezzlement.
 If it is necessary and a loss can be proven, parishes may be able to recover much, if not all, of the lost funds.